Sang-Yeong/sang-yeong.github.io/resample/related.md

 ---
-layout: post
+layout: page
 title: Related Work
 description: >
-  관련연구 방법론
-image: /assets/img/resample/0919-main.png
+  관련연구를 통해 다양한 방법론들을 분석한다.
 sitemap: false
 ---

-# Related Work

-> 관련연구를 통해 다양한 방법론들을 분석한다.
+1. toc
+{:toc .large-only}

 ## ManTra-Net: Manipulation Tracing Network for Detection and Localization of Image Forgeries With Anomalous Features
 > Wu, Yue, Wael AbdAlmageed, and Premkumar Natarajan.
 "Mantra-net: Manipulation tracing network for detection and localization of image forgeries with anomalous features."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2019.